quicwg/base-drafts/draft-ietf-quic-recovery.md

 Neither packet can be treated as an acknowledgment for the Initial, but they MAY be used to improve the RTT estimate.

-#### Discarding Initial State
+#### Discarding Initial State {#discard-initial}

 As described in Section 4.10 of {{QUIC-TLS}}, endpoints stop sending and receiving Initial packets once they start exchanging Handshake packets.
-At this point, all loss recovery state for the Initial encryption level is also discarded.
+At this point, all loss recovery state for the Initial packet number space is also discarded.
+After discarding state, new Initial packets will not be sent and no additional packets will be declared lost.

 ### Tail Loss Probe {#tlp}